 Due to the COVID-19 pandemic unfortunately many projects are on hold.Please see the most recent update:

 Find out more about the Parks Improvement Programme 2012-2018.

 For the last few years Richmond has been carrying out a number of wildflower meadow projects across the borough.
-The meadows that we have been and still are creating vary from Poppy Meadows to commemorate the centenary of World War 1, to Urban Meadows that are more long lasting and sustainable.
+Please see the latest update.

 We permit the use of private awnings and open sided gazebos in our parks and open spaces for the use of shade and shelter.
 Closed gazebos are not permitted.

 Japanese knotweed (Fallopia japonica) is an invasive species that originates from Japan and parts of Asia.
 Originally brought over by the Victorians to add to their plant collections, it has since thrived and without its natural predators spread throughout the English countryside.
 Due to its vigorous growth (through tarmac and concrete) and spread, combined with its resilience to treatment, it has become a major problem and rapidly out-competes our native plants reducing biodiversity.